Chesterfield High School: Opening

 Having been due to open to students in time for the start of the 1972 academic year, it was announced that the handover that was planned to be on Monday 8 August 1972 was delayed just weeks before the new term, due to builders joining in a national dispute that brought work to a halt.
 Contingency plans were therefore enacted which meant that students coming from the Waterloo Park Grammar School and Crosby Secondary Boys' School would remain, while new first year students would be based at Coronation Road and Waterloo Park.
 The first students to transfer to the new school came in October, although the school was not fully complete at this point.
 By December, building work had completed and the site was fully operational, with sixth formers completing the transition on the last day of the December 1972 term.
 Upon opening, the school could cater for around 900 pupils, with future provision for expanding to 1,500 once funds became available to extend the site.

-After nearly a year from opening, headmistress Mrs M. S Thomas, speaking to the Formby Times, described the school as having had "a rewarding year" and that "a good co-educational atmosphere has prevailed from the start".
+Towards the end of the school's first year, headmistress Mrs M. S Thomas, speaking to the Formby Times, described the school as having had "a rewarding year" and said that "a good co-educational atmosphere has prevailed from the start".
 She said that despite the transition to a new school potentially having an adverse effect on school performance as some feared, results were "outstandingly good", with a record 79% of students in the fifth year achieving at least four pass grades.
-The school operated a split-site, using the old Waterloo Park Grammar school for younger students and named "the Annexe".
+The school operated a split-site, using the former Waterloo Park Grammar school for younger students.